tpetricek/tiny-boxer/README.md

 ```

 Once running, open http://127.0.0.1:8000 in your web browser and `main.ts` in some editor.
 Make edits, refresh your web page.
 Make sure to open browser debugging tools to see error messages!

+After completing the first step, you can move to `step2` and run the above commands again.
+Alternatively, you can run the above in some separate working directory and then copy `main.ts` and `index.html` from the next step into the working directory.
+(Make sure not to accidentally overwrite your solution!!)